Actions and Next Steps

 When there is an allocated worker

-If the person has an allocated worker this person should carry out the review, unless the review is urgent and the worker is unavailable.
+If the person has an allocated worker this person should carry out the review, unless the review is urgent and the allocated worker unavailable.

-Before transferring the review request you should confirm that the practitioner the review request is being transferred to is available.
+Before transferring the review request you should confirm that the practitioner the review request is being transferred to is able to carry out the review.

 If the practitioner is not available you should speak with a manager to establish whether: